NexCodeJimM/airtable-image-downloader/README.md

 npm start
 ```

-5. Navigate to the `airtable-downloader` directory, install dependencies, and start the React app:
+5. Navigate to the `airtable-image-downloader` directory, install dependencies, and start the React app:

 ```
-cd airtable-downloader
+cd airtable-image-downloader
 npm install
 npm start
 ```